 At one point or another in your career, you’ve likely felt the urgency to chase the next promotion, go after that bigger title or get the corner office.
-All in the name of status and to prove you’re worthy of the big bucks.
+All in the name of status, to prove you’re worthy of the big bucks and let’s face it – even if it led to burnout.

 Likely doing whatever it takes to get there.